You want to give your son the world...

 History

-Camp Mowglis founder Elizabeth Ford Holt asked herself the same question.
-She saw growth opportunities for boys slipping away as the pace and demands of daily life increased.
+Camp Mowglis founder Elizabeth Ford Holt saw growth opportunities for boys slipping away as the pace and demands of daily life increased.

 Young men needed to get back to basics.
 To learn life’s important lessons.
 To feed their souls, nourish their minds, and strengthen their bodies.